 Most of these solutions will require both the web analytics platform and the person operating the website (e.g. web analyst or web developer) to make some additional configurations.

 ITP 2.1 might feel like a dark cloud hanging over the digital ecosystem.
 Some even call it a “war on cookies”.
 But in fact it’s just a response to privacy concerns about cross-site tracking of users.
 Apple has made this a big part of their selling point to users, but they are far from the only one.
-Take, for instance, Firefox, which is planning to block third-party cookies by default.
-And now Google has broken the news that upcoming changes to Chrome will provide more privacy protections.
+Take, for instance, Firefox, which blocks third-party cookies by default.
+And Google some time ago broke the news that upcoming changes to Chrome will provide more privacy protections.

 We’re happy to see privacy issues taking a more prominent place in public discussions.
 But it still remains to be seen what all this talk about privacy protection will mean in practice.